aepryus/Acheron/README.md

 .package(url: "https://github.com/aepryus/Acheron.git", from: "1.0.0"),
 ```

-Or from Xcode just go to `File/Add Packages' and enter the URL: `https://github.com/aepryus/Acheron.git`.
+Or from Xcode just go to `File/Add Packages` and enter the URL: `https://github.com/aepryus/Acheron.git`.

-Note that you may need to add both products, `CocoaLumberjack` and `CocoaLumberjackSwift` to your target since SPM sometimes fails to detect that `CocoaLumerjackSwift` depends on `CocoaLumberjack`.

 ## Loom ORM